eina/lhl-shack/README.md

 # shack

-Shack is an app to help roommates live harmoniously together by actiing as...
+Shack is an app to help roommates live harmoniously together.
+Generate a roommate agreement, leave household messages, and see all the information you need about your tenancy in one app.

-## Screenshots

-## Getting Started

-`npm start` to start the server at localhost:3000

-## Dependencies